rawdan14/rawdan14/README.md

 ## Hi there, I'm Radwan 👋
-I'm a Data Engineer from Radwan and I love working on various exciting projects.
-Over the course of my career, I've completed a series of projects.
+I'm a Data Engineer from Egypt and I love working on various exciting projects.
+I've completed a series of projects.
 Here's a summary of them:

 ##  Projects